 What we often miss when we’re putting together a message is the mindset of the person that we’re talking to.
-There’s two phases when we’re making a decision: first we gather information, and then we look at that information in order to make a choice.
-People have to learn about something before they’re going to do something.
+There are two phases when we’re making a decision.
+First, we gather information.
+And then we look at that information in order to make a choice.
+People have to learn about something before they’re going to do something or psychological reactance takes over.

-– In 2002, Ohio State researchers did a study.
+In 2002, Ohio State researchers did a study on psychological reactance.
 In this study, participants were asked to choose between one of two equally attractive football teams.
-Let’s call them Team X and Team Y. Now, after the participants have already decided which team they favored, let’s say I have preferred Team X, another participant who’s actually a plant for the researchers would come up to the participants and tell them that they definitely had to choose Team X.
+Let’s call them Team X and Team Y. Now, after the participants have already decided which team they favored, let’s say I have preferred Team X. Another participant who’s actually a plant for the researchers would come up to the participants and tell them that they definitely had to choose Team X.

 What do you think the results were?
 Did people stay with their original choice, or did they switch?
 The answer is really important to us as we figure out what’s the best way to create change.
 I’m Tamsen Webster, of tamsenwebster.com, and this is Find The Red Thread.